A network of voluntary ambassadors for the Child Trust Fund

 Get Involved

 The Share Foundation’s objectives include advancing the education of children and young people in handling their financial situation so as to encourage self-sufficiency as they grow into adulthood.
 Our main operations are for young people in care, for whom we run the Department for Education’s Junior ISA and Child Trust Fund schemes.
 You can read more about this work on our main website, www.sharefound.org.
-We’d appreciate any way you can help us, either with your time or by making our contribution to our work.

 Help us to raise awareness of the Child Trust Fund across the United Kingdom.